f5devcentral/f5-velos-training/docs/initial_setup_of_velos_system_controllers.rst

 Apply License via CLI
 ---------------------

-You can license the VELOS system automatically if the F5's licesing server is reachable from the VELOS system, and it can resolve the licensing servers name via DNS.
-If this is not possible, manual licesing may be used.
+You can license the VELOS system automatically if F5's licesing server is reachable from the VELOS system, and it can resolve the licensing servers name via DNS.
+If this is not possible, manual licensing may be used.
 To license the VELOS chassis automatically from the F5OS CLI:

 .. code-block:: bash